 WINERY OVERVIEW

 Sharing qualities comparable to the world-renowned Chateauneuf-du-Pape region of France’s southern Rhone Valley, COWHORN sits alongside Southern Oregon’s pristine Applegate River.
-The farm is fringed by frontier forests on the edge of America’s great western wilderness and supported by soils that are perfectly suited for Grenache, Marsanne, Roussanne, Syrah, and Viognier.
-COWHORN’s classic Rhone varietals result in well-balanced wines with low alcohol and high aroma that express the signature subtleties of the farm’s unique soils.
+The farm is fringed by frontier forests on the edge of wilderness and supported by soils that are perfectly suited for various Rhone grape varieties, including Syrah, Grenache, Viognier, Marsanne and Roussanne.
+As a result, COWHORN produces limited, balanced, fine wines with low alcohol and high aroma that express the signature subtleties of the farm’s unique soils.

-Currently the only certified organic and Biodynamic winery in Southern Oregon, COWHORN is among the first certified Biodynamic estate wineries and commercial farms in the United States.
-Guided by holistic-estate advisor Alan York, consultant winemaker Ken Bernards, and environmental designer Buddy Williams, COWHORN planted its first eleven acres of vineyard in 2005.
-Using state-of-the-art technology, winemakers Bill and Barbara Steele gently nudge native yeast through the fermentation process on a mission to make fine wine with few inputs, going from grapes to glass as purely as possible.
+COWHORN is among the first certified Biodynamic estate wineries and commercial farms in the United States.
+Guided by wine horticulturist Alan York and consultant winemaker Ken Bernards, COWHORN planted its first eleven acres of vineyard in 2005.
+Using state-of-the-art technology, winemakers Bill and Barbara Steele gently and patiently nudge native yeast through the fermentation process on a mission to make fine wine with few inputs, going from grapes to glass as purely as possible.

 COWHORN benefits from being surrounded by biodiversity that serves as a natural immune system for the vineyard and gardens.
-When combined with organic and Biodynamic farming methods, this symbiotic relationship not only eliminates the need for petrochemical pesticides but supports the vitality of the surrounding ecosystem.
-Over half of the 117-acre estate is reserved for garden, habitat, forest and riparian areas with just 50 acres set aside for vineyards.
-Only 21 acres are currently in cultivation, including 17 in vineyard and 4 in gardens.
+When combined with organic and Biodynamic farming methods, this symbiotic relationship not only minimizes the need for petrochemical pesticides but supports the vitality of the surrounding ecosystem.
+Over half of the 117-acre estate is reserved for habitat, forest and riparian areas.
+Currently, only 29 acres are in cultivation, including 25 in vineyard and 4 for produce.

 Because Biodynamic farming is deeply rooted in the practice of perennial polyculture, crops are selected that pair well in the field and on the table.
-The first planting of asparagus, their second commercial crop, followed in 2006.
-By 2007, COWHORN’s garden was supplying thousands of pounds of fresh asparagus to local markets and co-ops, and its club members were receiving the bounty of the farm’s first food crop with their wine allotment.
+COWHORN supplies 6,000-7,000 pounds of fresh asparagus to local markets and grocery stores.
+Depending on volumes and season, club members and tasting room visitors can purchase asparagus or orchard fruit.
+Other crops in development include 1,000 lavender plants planted in 2012 and 2013.

 WEBSITE: http://www.cowhornwine.com/